Balancing Statistical and Computational Precision: A General Theory and Applications to Sparse Regression: Examples

-We now consider a large data set to demonstrate the scalability of FOS.
-The data~\cite{Kogan09} comprises $\nobs=16'087$ samples and $p=150'348$ predictors and is publicly available.\footnote{see \url{https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/regression.html}} The goal is to use financial reports of companies to predict the volatility of stock returns.
+\paragraph{Financial data} Now, we consider a large data set to demonstrate the scalability of \fos.
+The data~\citep{Kogan09} comprises~$\nobs=16\,087$ samples and~$p=150\,348$ predictors.
+The goal is to use financial reports of companies to predict the volatility of stock returns.
 The feature representation of the financial reports is based on the calculation of TF-IDF (term frequency and inverse document frequency) of unigrams.
-The computational time (note that no ground truth is available for this data) of \lcvg\ is {\bf $\mathbf{153.02}$s} and of FOS {\bf $\mathbf{1.49}$s}.
-Instead, \lcvs\ timed out on our machine.
+There is no ground truth available for verifying statistical accuracies, but the data is ideal for verifying the algorithm's scalability.
+The computational time of \lcvg\ is {\bf $\mathbf{124.56}$s} and of \fos\ {\bf $\mathbf{1.94}$s}.
+In contrast, \lcvs, SCAD, and MCP timed out on our machine, which again means more than one hour of computation.
+This shows that our methodology is indeed highly scalable to large data.